shoexue/justinxue-portfolio/src/content/jobs/_content/qnx.md

 url: https://blackberry.qnx.com
 ---

-- Spearheaded development of the QNX VSCode Extension automation tests, reducing manual testing by 100%
+- Developped the QNX VSCode Extension test suite from scratch, completely eliminating the need for tedious manual testing
-- Automated 150+ test cases with Selenium, TypeScript, and ExTester
+- Crafted over 150 automated test cases using Selenium and TypeScript, turning hours of repetitive clicking into a single command
-- Programmed automated testing solutions for the Momentics IDE and the QNX Software Center
+- Built testing frameworks for both the Momentics IDE and QNX Software Center, making sure new features didn't break existing functionality
+- Streamlined the CI/CD pipeline by integrating automated tests, letting developers ship code faster and with more confidence